Ira: Efficient Transaction Replay for Distributed Systems: Evaluation

 \subsection{Hint Overhead on Primary}

 The primary generates hints during normal block execution.
-We measure two components of overhead: \emph{hint construction} (building the next-access map) and \emph{hint serialization} (compressing and writing hints to disk).
+We measure two components of overhead: \emph{hint construction} (collecting the access set) and \emph{hint serialization} (compressing and writing hints to disk).
 We compare against the unmodified baseline to quantify the total cost.